tinevancorenland/IDE/README.md

 Thousands of plugins/extensions available through the VS Code Marketplace | Longer launch time than most of its competitors

 I have chosen Visual Studio Code, because it promises to:
 * combine the simplicity of a source code editor with powerful developer tooling:
-   * such as IntelliSense code completion and debugging,
+   * such as IntelliSense code completion (which will suggest possible completions based on your typed characters) to ease your work

+'''javascript
+function text() {
+console.log("look ma', no spaces");
+}

+   * and debugging,

 * support macOS, Linux and Windows:
    * so you can go for it, no matter the platform,
 * support Git: